miracl/trust-sdk-flutter-wrapper/README.md

       ```

 2. Pass the User ID (email or any string you use for identification), activation
-   token (received from verification) and the user entered PIN code to the `register`
+   token (received from verification) and the user-entered PIN code to the `register`
    method:

    ```dart